 Recently our office represented U.S. parents whose adoption application had been denied by the Korean court.
 The adoption was processed as an institutional adoption which is regulated by the Act on Special Cases Concerning the Promotion and Procedure of Adoption.
 Institutional adoption, often called an orphanage adoption, is under more strict regulation and qualifications than a private adoption.
-In this case, the 1st instance court of Seoul Family Court denied the U.S. parents adoption petition due to the concern caused by the adoptive parent’s past medical history of Obsessive-Compulsive Disorder (OCD).
+In this case, the 1st instance court of Seoul Family Court denied the U.S. parents’ adoption petition due to the concern caused by the adoptive parent’s past medical history of Obsessive-Compulsive Disorder (OCD).

-Our office, leaded by lawyer Mr. Wonil Chung, took this case at the appellate court level.
-We reviewed the the entire record and documents from the beginning and found that the lower court’s finding and the conclusion were not based on the true facts, but on vague concern.
-We even found a critical error in the translation of ODC evaluation report provided by the Korean adoption agency.
+Our office took this case at the appellate court level.
+We reviewed the entire record and documents from the beginning and found that the lower court’s finding and the conclusion were not based on the true facts, but on the vague concern.
+We even found a critical error in the translation of the ODC evaluation report provided by the Korean adoption agency.

 We are very proud that we could assist US adoptive parents in getting the adoption permission from the Korean court.
 It must have been enormous pain for them when their application was denied.
-This case shows how important it is to have a thorough review of the application documents and to prepare sufficient supportive materials in getting an adoption permission.
-Large amount of document is filed with the court and sometimes a minor mistake in the Korean translation could lead to a negative impression on the judge and result in a fatal denial.
-That is why a competent English speaking Korean attorney is needed in the course of adoption in Korea.
+This case shows how important it is to have a thorough review of the application documents and to prepare sufficient supportive materials in getting adoption permission.
+A large amount of document is filed with the court and sometimes a minor mistake in the Korean translation could lead to a negative impression on the judge and result in a fatal denial.
+That is why a competent English speaking Korean attorney is needed in the course of adoption application in Korea.

-If you have any question regarding this article or you are in a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
+If you have any questions regarding this article or you are in a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean qualified lawyer will answer your inquiry.

 © 2019.
 All rights reserved.